Copyright (C) PrepPilot™, LLC. All rights reserved.

 Your score report is the single most valuable tool for your retake.
 Do not skip this step.

 PMI rates your performance across each domain using four levels: Above Target, Target, Below Target, and Needs Improvement.
-The exam currently covers three domains weighted as follows:
+For the full breakdown of what each band means and how PMI calculates pass/fail from them, see PMP® score report explained.
+The exam covers three domains.
+Domain weights changed on July 9, 2026 with the new ECO:

 Look at which domains landed "Below Target" or "Needs Improvement," or barely at "Target."
 These are where your retake study plan needs to focus.
-A common pattern is scoring well on Process (the most studied domain) but falling short on People, which requires situational judgment rather than memorization.
+A common pattern under the old weights was scoring well on Process (the most studied domain) but falling short on People.
+Under the new weights, the same risk applies to Business Environment if you under-prepared.

 Write down your domain ratings before they fade from memory.
 You will reference them constantly over the next few weeks.